 - The prognosis for acute sciatica is favourable for most people.
 The herniated portion of an intervertebral disc causing sciatica tends to regress over time and 66% of people have at least partial resolution after six months.

-- About 50% of people with acute sciatica report some improvement within ten days and about 75% reported some improvement after four weeks.
+- About 50% of people with acute sciatica report some improvement within ten days and about 75% report some improvement after four weeks.
 However, up to 30% of people continue to have pain for one year or longer.

 - The prognosis is worse for women and people who initially have greater disability or pain.